Join us for a Congressional Visits Day

 Join us in Washington, D.C. this September for Geosciences Congressional Visits Day

-This 15-16 September 2022, AGU alongside GSA and SSA, will be hosting a two-day science policy workshop, capped off by Congressional Visits with your legislators.
+This 13-14 September 2023, alongside other geoscience society partners (GSA, SSA, AMS), AGU will be hosting a two-day science policy workshop, capped off by congressional visits with your legislators.
 During the workshop you will:

-- Learn about current science policy issues and how to talk to legislators
+Learn about current science policy issues and how to communicate with legislators